Watch this video to hear Councilwoman Naeema Gilyard discuss environmental justice.

 1) The city will encourage industrial districts that do not infringe on suburban, rural and agricultural areas.

 2) The city believes in good stewardship through open and fair government that fosters user-friendly citizen engagement and continuous improvement of services.

 3) The city will develop diverse recreation programs that enhance the health and well-being for promotion of a better quality of life for our residents.

 4) The city supports our residents aging in place.

-6) The city will pursue smart solutions to improve and implement creative, innovative, cost effective solutions and employ cutting age technology in everything we do.
+6) The city will pursue smart solutions to improve and implement creative, innovative, cost-effective solutions and employ cutting-edge technology in everything we do.

 7) The city believes in youth engagement and development.